into your inbox

 On November 6, 2021, his win over Hubert Hurkacz at the Paris Masters ensured he would end the year ranked world No 1 for a record seventh time.
 For good measure, he beat Daniil Medvedev to win Paris for the sixth time.

 Djokovic has also broken the all-time ATP record for weeks at No 1, earlier held by Roger Federer at 310 weeks.
 Djokovic spent his 311th week as world No 1 in March 2021.
 As of September 10, 2023, Djokovic has spent a record 390 weeks as the world No 1.
 He will return to the world No 1 spot on September 11, 2023.

 Has he ever won the Olympic gold medal?

-No, the Serb was beaten in the semi-finals in 2008, 2012 and 2016.
-He won the bronze medal in 2008 but missed out in London and again in Tokyo in 2021, when he lost to Pablo Carreno Busta in the bronze medal match, having been upended by Alexander Zverev, of Germany, in the semi-finals.
+No, the Serb was beaten in the semi-finals in 2008 and 2012.
+He won the bronze medal in 2008 but missed out in London in 2012, was beaten in the first round by Juan Martin del Potro in 2016 and in Tokyo in 2021, he lost to Pablo Carreno Busta in the bronze medal match, having been upended by Alexander Zverev, of Germany, in the semi-finals.

 Novak Djokovic was born in Beograd, Yugoslavia, on May 22, 1987.